Fifth Court Differentiates Whistleblower Protection If Whistleblower Reports to SEC or Internally to Company

 Dodd-Frank v.
 Sarbanes Oxley: Remedies, Awards & Payout

-Both SOX and Section 922 each allow for reinstatement and attorneys’ costs and fees, Section 922 allows an award of two times back pay, while SOX only allows for a single back pay award.
+Both SOX and Section 922 of the Dodd-Frank Act each allow for reinstatement and attorneys’ costs and fees.
+Section 922 allows an award of two times back pay, while SOX only allows for a single back pay award.

 Dodd-Frank v.
 Sarbanes Oxley: Direct or File